The Last LOTOJA

 Found on the side of the course by a Wyoming State Trooper, the then-45-year-old had suffered a major stroke caused by a blood clot in his brain.
 And, were it not for a high level of medical collaboration, Hultman would not be able to tell his tale.
-The process began in Afton, Wyo and ended on an operating table at the University of Utah Medical Center.
+The process began in Afton, Wyo and ended on an operating table at the University of Utah Health.

 Wilder consulted with the hospital in Wyoming and was able to quickly ask the doctors there to administer intravenous "clot-busting medicine" which helped mitigate the damage in the brain.
 Once in Salt Lake City, the medical team used advanced imaging technology to determine Hultman's candidacy for a surgical option.
 Then they employed a cutting-edge and minimally invasive x-ray-guided procedure to extract the remaining clot from his brain.